MHindermann/mas/text/draft.md

 1. Understand the Edoc data.
 2. Select and construct a sample data set.
-3. Index the items in the sample data set.
+3. Use Annif to index the items in the sample data set.
+4. Construct a gold standard from the keywords.
-4. Assess the quality of the output.
+5. Assess the quality of the output based on the gold standard.

 In the sections below, these steps will be discussed in detail.